cloudfoundry/community/toc/rfc/rfc-0040-shared-concourse.md

 * Support Issues MUST be shared between the Concourse working group maintainers and the concourse supporters

 ### Timeline
+#### Phase 1
-* Concourse team creates the new, shared, instance and migrates itself (2-3 weeks from acceptance of this proposal)
+* Concourse team creates the new, shared, instance and migrates itself (4-6 weeks from acceptance of this proposal)

+#### Phase 2
-* Onboard 1 working group to the new instance and refine deployment and operational strategies from initial learnings (2-3 weeks).
-Shut down the concourse owned by the working group.
+* Onboard 1 working group to the new instance and refine deployment and operational strategies from initial learnings (4-6 weeks).
+* Shut down the concourse owned by the working group.

+#### Phase 3
 * Open onboarding to the rest of the working groups and migrate their pipelines.
 Shut down the concourse owned by the working group(s).
 * Success criteria:
   * 2 or more teams leveraging this instance.